National Informatics Centre

 The National Informatics Centre (NIC) is an Indian government department under the Ministry of Electronics and Information Technology (MeitY).

 It provides infrastructure, IT consultancy, IT services including but not limited to architecture, design, development and implementation of IT systems to central government departments and state governments, helping in implementing the digitization initiatives of Digital India.

 The organisation also carries out research in the IT domain and recruits various scientists and Scientific/Technical Assistants.
 The organisation's primary function is to cater to ICT needs at all levels of governance and facilitate digital access to government services for citizens.

 History

-The National Informatics Centre (NIC) was established in 1976 by Narasimaiah Seshagiri under the Electronics Commission of India and later moved under the Planning Commission of India before coming under the Ministry of Electronics and Information Technology (MeitY; इलेक्ट्रॉनिकी और सूचना प्रौद्योगिकी मंत्रालय).
-Additional Secretary Narasimaiah Seshagiri was the first to introduce a network system in India called NICNET.

-The organisation designs and develops IT systems for various government bodies, helping in the modernisation of management and administration processes of these government bodies as the country underwent globalisation.
-The organisation provides digital access to various government services to the citizens..
+The National Informatics Centre (NIC) is an Indian government department under the Ministry of Electronics and Information Technology (MeitY).
+Established in 1976, NIC provides information technology infrastructure and support to central and state government ministries, departments, and agencies.
+It is responsible for the development, maintenance, and operation of government IT systems, networks, and data centres, and supports the delivery of digital services by public authorities.

 It had an annual budget of ₹11.5 billion for the year 2018–19.
 Most of this is spent in providing free services to various government departments.